Updated: Mar 4

-If you struggle to make it a priority then maybe ask yourself how different life maybe if you were to increase the priority of the things listed above?
+If you struggle to make it a priority then maybe ask yourself how different life could be if you were to increase the priority of slowing down and getting a good nights sleep.

 Just try half an hour earlier for a couple of days and see what a difference it makes.
 Set an alarm for bedtime if you need to!

 Here are 5 'Top Tips' to help you improve your sleep.

 1, Stick to a sleep schedule.
 Go to bed and wake up at the same time each day.
 Become a creature of habit.
 Set an alarm for bedtime.